Wortham Manor House

-The pub stands on the original Bury-Diss road (now bypassed by the A143), opposite the large village green.
-It still has a nice old Lacon's plaque still in the wall.
+The pub stands on a spur off the Bury-Diss road, opposite the large village green.
+It still has a nice old Lacon's plaque in the wall.

-Renamed the Manor House in December 2015.
-Thai menu available for eat in or take away.
-Also English menu - steaks, burgers etc.
+It was renamed the Manor House in December 2015.
+A Thai menu is available to eat in or take away.
+There's also an English menu: steaks, burgers etc.